OlefirElena/OlefirElena/README.md

-# Hi! 👋
+# Hey, I'm Helena 👋

-## My name is Helena.
-I'm HTML-coder, Frontend Developer & PBN specialist (SeoProfy Company) with 4 years of experience looking for an interesting and rewarding web development projects where I can use my diverse education and experience.
+I'm Junior Frontend Developer looking for an interesting and rewarding web development projects where I can use my diverse education and experience.

 28 years old | Ukraine, Kyiv